hytechclub/web-201/BOOKREADME.md

 Welcome to the Web 201 Hy-Tech Club course!

 ## Repl Setup
-The Web 201 course will use [Repl.it](https://repl.it).
-Please complete the [Repl.it setup steps](ReplSetup.md) before the course begins.
+The Web 201 course will use [Replit](https://replit.com).
+Please complete the [Replit setup steps](ReplSetup.md) before the course begins.

 ## Zoom Meetings
 The course will meet weekly on TODO via **Zoom** from TODO to TODO ET.